s0rta/revengate-new/docs/developing.md

 * response: the callback function to a prompt.
 The callback might be registered for a single call or for every occurences of the target user input.

+## Actions and turns
+If an actor does something that counts as an action, they should be `set_played()` to avoid giving them the opportunity to do something else during the same turn.
+Most of the times, the actor should do it themselves, but there are a few actions that require more global context to be performed, such as entering a new map or dungeon.
+In those cases, the governor is the best place to call `actor.set_played()`.
+Calling it additional times during the same turn is a no-op, so when it doubt, just call it.

 ## Code structure
 The main layers of the code are in described below: